vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 _J: You are your own boss in a bookstore.
 But we see commits from you all the time.
 So are you hacking in your bookstore when you get free times and don't have to take care of your employees or customers?_

-**M:** No. Sometimes.
-But very rarely.
+**M:** No. Sometimes, but very rarely.
 It's mostly in the evenings.
 Or I commit something during the daytime, after 5 minutes of looking at it awake after doing it the night before at 2AM.
-Then I think _"I better go to sleep before I push this"_.
+I think _"I better go to sleep before I push this"_.
 Then I push it on the next day.
 But I don't have time to do 5-hour long patches during working hours.